-- Black leotards and tights or all black form fitting attire are recommended. - Hair should be pulled back and neatly secured. - Refrain from wearing jewelry. - Please wear flat ballet shoes during the ballet portion of the audition.
+- Black leotards and tights in a shade that matches the dancer's skin tone or all black form-fitting attire are recommended. - Hair should be pulled back and neatly secured. - Refrain from wearing jewelry. - Please wear flat ballet shoes during the ballet portion of the audition.